JanSharp/quick-adjustable-inserters/notes.md

 - [ ] maybe make inserter speed text smaller?
 Or make it a setting?
 - [ ] probably add some opt in key binds to adjust inserters without opening the grid.
 Look at bob inserters and or smart inserters key binds
 - [ ] probably add a setting to disable drop offset selection per player, especially with the addition of a "toggle near/far" offset key bind
+- [ ] snap pickup highlight to grid